Skip to main content

 Define your roles

 Marriage is a partnership.
-Who’s going to handle the various aspects of your financial life together?
-Or are you going to do it together?
+You’ll need to decide who is going to handle the various aspects of your financial life.

 How important is it to you to manage the finances?